 4. The Synod of Saragossa in 380 AD declared that Christians should use the week before Christmas to be present in church meetings and to prepare, spiritually, for Christmas.
 Saint Gregory of Tours (490 AD) advised monks to prepare for Christmas: “they should observe fasting everyday during the month of December, up to Christmas day” (Canon 17, Council of Tours).
 Finally, the Council of Tours (563 AD), the Council of Mâcon (581 AD), Pope Gregory the Great (read his sermon here), and Pope Gregory VII (1073-1085 AD) helped solidify Advent as a liturgical celebration for the Christian year.

-4. The liturgical color for Advent in the Western church is purple, while in the Eastern church it is red.
+5. The liturgical color for Advent in the Western church is purple, while in the Eastern church it is red.
 The Eastern Orthodox church observes a more solemn Advent season called Feast of the Nativity (or Saint Philipp’s Fast), beginning 40 days before Christmas.
-Its emphasis on fasting—with the exception of feast days—makes it closer to Lent in its orientation.
+Its emphasis on fasting—with the exception of feast days—resembles the mood and posture of Lent.

-5. Few traditional hymns are oriented around Advent themes.
+6. Few traditional hymns are oriented around Advent themes.
 Some of them include: “O Come, O Come Emmanuel”; “Come Thou Long-Expected Jesus”; “Let All Mortal Flesh Keep Silence”; “Joy to the World.”
-Find a more complete Advent playlist here.
+(Discover psalms that can sung during Advent here; Find a more complete Advent playlist here)